terminological/dtrackr/cran-comments.md

 ## Other info

+This is a resubmission of 0.5.0 due to broken URL.

 This version adds 2 new functions that provide S3 methods for `tidyr::nest` and `tidyr::unnest` for tracked data frames.
 These allow better handling of long format data within a tracked data pipeline (see